microsoft/LUIS-Samples/bot-integration-samples/hotel-finder/csharp/README.md

 Once you imported the application you'll need to "train" the model ([Training](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/train-test)) before you can "Publish" the model in an HTTP endpoint.
 For more information, take a look at [Publishing a Model](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/publishapp).

-Finally, edit the [RootLuisDialog.cs](Dialogs/RootLuisDialog.cs#L14) file and update the LuisModel attribute placeholders with the values corresponding to your Subscription and Application.
+Finally, edit the [RootLuisDialog.cs](Dialogs/RootLuisDialog.cs#L14) file and update the LuisModel attribute placeholders with the values corresponding to your Endpoint key and Application.

 ````C#